-You might have heard of Noma – one of the best restaurants in the world that’s located in Copenhagen but let’s start with typical and traditional Danish food that you can find all around while in Copenhagen.
+You may have heard of Noma – one of the best restaurants in the world that’s located in Copenhagen but let’s start with typical and traditional Danish food that you can find all around Copenhagen.

 Danish cuisine is simple and originates from peasant produce that could be easily farmed or gathered during short summers.
 Root vegetables, cabbage, meat, fish and rye bread were always staples in Denmark.

 Most Danes eat three regular meals during the day: cold breakfast at home, cold lunch at work or at school and warm dinner at home with their families.
 Typical Danish breakfast is bread (white or rye bread) with cream or soft cheese, sausage, cured cold meat or jam with coffee or tea.
 Among popular breakfast dishes are also cereals and porridges.
 One of the most interesting things and a very traditional Danish food you can eat in Copenhagen is øllebrød.
 It is a porridge made of rye bread (rugbrød) and beer (typically hvidtøl).
 This is a thrifty dish, traditionally prepared by the monks in monasteries with bread scraps dipped in beer in order not to waste any of them.
 Nowadays Øllebrød is sweetened and served with whipped cream and lemon or orange zest.

 For a quick lunch at school or at work Danes usually have a sandwich – typical smørrebrød.

 Dinner is warm, eaten at home with the family and it is usually one main course – meat with potatoes and other vegetables.
 Crispy pork with parsley sauce and potatoes is considered a national Danish dish so you must try it.